-Dr Prabha Mandayam, Assistant Professor, IIT Madras – PhD in Quantum Computing, Caltech.Bio - Prabha Mandayam graduated with a Masters in Physics from IIT Madras and obtained her PhD from the Institute for Quantum Computing at Caltech.
+Dr Prabha Mandayam, Associate Professor, IIT Madras – PhD in Quantum Computing, Caltech.Bio - Prabha Mandayam graduated with a Masters in Physics from IIT Madras and obtained her PhD from the Institute for Quantum Computing at Caltech.
 After working as a post-doctoral fellow at the Institute for Mathematical Sciences and INSPIRE faculty fellow at the Chennai Mathematical institute, she rejoined her alma mater as faculty in 2014,.
 Her research interests include quantum error correction and quantum cryptography.

 Prof. Anupama RayIBM Research